 This course will require you to manage your workload independently, with a basic level of tutor support.

-There are no formal entry requirements for this course, but it is recommended that prospective candidates already have basic skills in both numeracy and literacy.
+If you solely wish to gain the ICB Certificate in Bookkeeping (Computerised) Level 2, there are no formal entry requirements.
+However, it is recommended that prospective candidates already have basic skills in both numeracy and literacy.

 What you will need